-Currently, there are over 1.76 million veteran-owned enterprises in the United States, generating around $1 trillion in annual sales for the economy.
-When you consider the ever-increasing demand for products and services offered by veteran-run businesses, these numbers will only grow further in 2023.
+There are over 1.76 million veteran-owned enterprises in the United States, generating around $1 trillion in annual sales for the economy.
+Considering the ever-increasing demand for products and services offered by veteran-run businesses, these numbers will only grow further in 2023.

-Having said that, the main challenge for such companies is to connect with their prospective customers, who are actively searching for verified “veteran-owned” products and services.
-This verification is an important consideration for customers, and this is where certifications come in.
+The main challenge for such companies is to connect with their prospective customers, who are actively searching for verified “veteran-owned” products and services.
+This verification is an essential consideration for customers, and this is where certifications come in.

-If you can highlight the “veteran-owned business” status on all branding and promotional materials for your company – such as packaging, storefront signage, visiting cards, website, email signature, and brochure – you can attract more customers.
+You can attract more customers if you can highlight the “veteran-owned business” status on all branding and promotional materials for your company – such as packaging, storefront signage, visiting cards, website, email signature, and brochure.

 You can even highlight your business’ diversity status on advertising platforms (social media or search engines) to gain the attention of individuals and communities that want to support veteran entrepreneurs.